Coronation of Birendra of Nepal: Ceremony

-The next day, a parade of military units, musical bands and bagpipes followed by a six horsed carriage, a gift from Queen Elizabeth, carried the royal couple to Hanuman Dhoka.
+The next day, a parade of Nepalese military units, musical bands and bagpipes followed by a six horsed carriage, a gift from Queen Elizabeth II, carried the royal couple to Hanuman Dhoka.
 There, the King was smeared with mud from a dozen locations such as hills, rivers, farms and temples symbolizing that the new king is aware of his land.
 Then he ritually bathed with cow milk, yogurt, butter and honey.
 After cleaning, the king moved to sit in the golden throne while the priest chanted sacred Vedic mantras.
 The king bowed to the royal priest (Raj Guru).
 The Raj Guru then placed the royal crown on the head of Birendra at the auspicious moment of 8:37 am determined by the court astrologers.
 The king vowed “I shall tend to the growth of the country, regarding it as God himself.
 I shall remain alert and active for the sake of my country.
 I shall be my peoples’ beloved, like the raindrops.” in Sanskrit. cannon salvos were fired to indicate the ceremony had been conducted.
 Later in the day, king rode an elephant named Prem Prasad draped in velvet cloth, gold and silver and visited temples and places near the palace.
 Another 22 elephants followed the king carrying the guests.
 Citizens lined in road to see the king.
-Crown Prince Deependra was wearing military uniform.
+Crown Prince Dipendra was wearing a military uniform.